apersomany/libcfd/README.md

 # Performance

 Work in progress.
-At least goes up to 500mb/s (my internet speed).
+Seems to be able to hit 1gbps at least.

 # Examples